AliiMahmoud/Node-API-jwt-authentication/README.md

 ## Application Structure `src/` ##

 - `app.js` - The entry point to the application.
-This file defines our express server.
-It also requires the router we'll be using in the application.
+This file defines our express server, requires the routers and some middlewares.
-- `db.js` -  This file connects the app it to MongoDB using MongoDB node.js driver
+- `db.js` -  This file connects the app to MongoDB using MongoDB node.js driver
 - `routers/` - Folder contains the route definitions for the app.
-- `middlewares/` - Folder contains our middlewares to handle requests (jwt, error handler).
+- `middlewares/` - Folder contains our middlewares to handle some requests (jwt, error handler).
 - `controllers/` - This folder contains main controllers.
 - `models/` - This folder contains the data models.
-- `validators/` - This folder contain JOI's data validation schemas.
+- `models/modelname/schema` - This file contain JOI's data validation schema for every data model.

 ## Dependencies